-Meditation is exactly that tool!
 Meditation has numerous benefits for both physical and emotional well-being.
 Meditation is very impactful because it directly operates on centers of the brain that manage the stress response.
 In case you hadn’t noticed, stress wreaks havoc on our emotions and on our bodies.
 This is particularly important since stress also weakens the immune system- something at the forefront of everyone’s mind these days.

 Meditation is an excellent way to reduce the stress so many of us are feeling right now.
 In addition to making us feel calmer and better equipped to weather challenges, meditation also has many direct health benefits.
 A daily meditation practice will transform your ability to cope with everyday stress and challenges.
 Listed below are four ways that meditation helps improve health.